 If you are a beginner and haven’t restrung your guitar before, chances are you are going to get the wrong gauge of string, mess up the correct order of the strings or even worse break your high E and B strings regularly.
 This can obviously become frustrating and may even be enough to discourage a beginner before they have really even gotten started.

 If this is the case, you will be well served to speak to your local music store and getting a price on having them restring your guitar for you.

 Music stores typically offer restringing services for anywhere from $20 – $60 including the cost for a new set of strings.
 But don’t just assume the price,

 be sure to confirm first, as the definition of ‘restringing’ is often open to interpretation.

 Be specific about what you expect to be paying for e.g. to have a new set of strings installed on your guitar.
 You don’t want to find yourself handing over $120+ dollars because the store ‘set up’ the guitar for you, which in itself may be good value but isn’t what you specifically wanted or could afford.

 In many cases, music stores will offer a ‘restringing’ service which involves nut and saddle adjustment, and fingerboard cleaning.
 While not a full ‘set up’.
 If your guitar hasn’t had a lot of attention in recent times, this level of maintenance will often result in your guitar being more ‘playable’.

-Even if you are an experienced guitarist, your guitar will benefit from a set up from time to time.
-Guitars, being mostly an organic product tend to be affected by changes of season, humidity and just being played regularly.
-This can then impact on your guitar’s overall playability, tone and intonation.
+Even if you are an experienced guitarist, your guitar will benefit from a setup from time to time.
+Guitars, being mostly an organic product tend to be affected by changes of season, humidity, and just being played regularly.
+This can then impact your guitar’s overall playability, tone, and intonation.